rvdhooft/next-mui-prismic-starter/docs/README.md

 Learn more about how to edit your components with [Fetch Data in Next.js](https://prismic.io/docs/technologies/fetch-data-nextjs) and [Template Content in Next.js](https://prismic.io/docs/technologies/template-content-nextjs).

-Styling in this project is implemented with Tailwind CSS.
-See the [Tailwind docs](https://tailwindcss.com/docs) for more info.
+This project is configured to use the Material UI component library and styling system.
+For more detail, read the [MUI documentation][mui-docs].

 ### Deploy to the web